owentemp/teamninja/README.md

 - This will query the Campground/Campsite Search API and build the database.
 The database is re-built each time the worker is run (inserts rather than upserts).
 - Note: Due to Active.com's query per second (QPS) limitation, the cggraber.js worker task is throttled to query no more than 2 times per second.

+##Deployment
+The application is deployed via Heroku at http://offthegridcamping.herokuapp.com/ using a Postgres database

-Running the tests
+##Running the tests

 Since this project is still in early development stages, there isn't yet a test suite available.
 We intend to set Gulp to schedule tasks and automatically run tests using mocha, jshint, etc.

-Built With
+##Built With

 Node JS
 SQLite3